PyLops/curvelops/docssrc/source/index.rst

 ..  attention::
    `CurveLab <http://www.curvelet.org>`__ is a proprietary library which must be sourced independently by the user.
 It is free for academic use.
-This package contains no CurveLab code apart from function calls.
+Curvelops contains no CurveLab code apart from function calls.

 ..  note::